 Bagipe Bastards Scotland tour

 The revered Bagpipe Bastards have just finished the Scotland branch of our tour.
 We came, we saw and we had a fistful of haggis.
-The road was long and we covered like 1500 miles in a week with visits to uncountable cities, towns and villages.
+The road was long and we covered about 1500 miles in a week with visits to uncountable cities, towns and villages.

-We attended a Yazoo concert in Glasgow with the master Vince Clarke, smelled the inside of a whisky distillery, witnessed grown men tossing lodges at Highland games, had Oban in Oban and somehow even got the time to put down a few pints here and there.
+We attended a Yazoo concert in Glasgow with the master Vince Clarke, witnessed grown men tossing lodges at Highland games, had Oban in Oban and somehow even got the time to put down a few pints here and there.

 We also found the Doune Castle, where John Cleese once gave his best insults in a French accent to the “English knigghits”, as well as the Castle Stalker (aka Castle Aaarrgh) where the Graal quest of Monty Python came to a rather abrupt end.